barumau/pandunia/english/english-pandunia.md

 thank - danka
 thanks (thank you) - danke
 thanks to - danko da
-that is (in other words, i.e., alias) - alonamo
+that is (in other words, i.e., alias) - alo nam
 that over there - u
 the (that) - a
 the Grenadines - Grenadin nesia